By: Marissa Di Giovine, MD, FAAP & Eva Catenaccio, MD

 About the authors

 Marissa Di Giovine, MD, FAAP, is a Pediatric Neurologist who subspecializes in epilepsy.
-She currently holds the position of Assistant Professor of Clinical Neurology at the University of Pennsylvania's Perelman School of Medicine and is an active member of the Pediatric Regional Epilepsy Program at the Children's Hospital of Philadelphia.
+She is an Associate Professor of Clinical Neurology at the University of Pennsylvania's Perelman School of Medicine and is an active member of the Pediatric Regional Epilepsy Program at the Children's Hospital of Philadelphia.
 She is an Advisory Committee member of the National Coordinating Center for Epilepsy, a member of the American Academy of Pediatrics Section on Neurology, and a founding member of the American Academy of Pediatrics' Committee on Mentorship.